lightsec/ArduinoNist800-108/README.md

 In the directory ''examples'' of this repository, there are two examples.

-To execute the ''nistsimulation'' is necessary to download the [Arduino Time Library](http://playground.arduino.cc/Code/Time).
+To execute the ''nistsimulation'' or ''nistchaching'' is necessary to download the [Arduino Time Library](http://playground.arduino.cc/Code/Time).